techeazy-consulting/techeazy-devops/README.md

 # 🚀 DevOps Internship Project – AWS EC2, S3, Terraform & GitHub Actions
-This project showcases how to provision, configure, and deploy EC2 instances using Terraform and GitHub Actions.
-It also includes S3 bucket management, IAM roles, and CI/CD deployment with environment-specific staging.
+This project demonstrates how to provision, configure, and deploy EC2 instances using Terraform and GitHub Actions.
+It includes S3 bucket management, IAM roles, and a CI/CD pipeline with multi-environment support (dev, qa, prod).

 ## ✅ Assignments Covered